bjoernalbers/ansible-role-dcm4chee/README.md

 License
 -------

-This Ansible role is released unter the [MIT License](LICENSE.txt).
+This Ansible role is released under the [MIT License](LICENSE.txt).